deadlydog/AzureDevOps.Wait/src/MarketplaceDocs/Overview.md

 ## Usage

-Simply specify the number of seconds or minutes to wait for, and the workflow will pause for that amount of time before continuing.
+Simply specify the number of milliseconds, seconds, or minutes to wait for, and the workflow will pause for that amount of time before continuing.